ZerojumpLine/DeepVolume/README.md

 If you are interested in the full access of the data in the paper, please contact Prof. Yu for details. (jhyu@fudan.edu.cn)

 ## Citation
-If you find this useful in your research or publication, please consider to cite our work:
+If you find this useful in your research or publication, please consider citing our work:
 ```
 @article{li2019deepvolume,
   title={DeepVolume: Brain Structure and Spatial Connection-Aware Network for Brain MRI Super-Resolution},